erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 ![](r4ds_chapters4-6_walkthrough_files/figure-markdown_github/unnamed-chunk-67-1.png)

-4.For each destination, compute the total minutes of delay.
+### 4. For each destination, compute the total minutes of delay.
 For each, flight, compute the proportion of the total delay for its destination.

 ``` r
 # calculate total delay time of delayed flights using summarize()